kitnil/awesome/README.md

 - [fenix](https://github.com/mozilla-mobile/fenix) - Firefox for Android
 - [press](https://github.com/saket/press) - Cross-platform markdown editor written in Kotlin Multiplatform (work in progress)
 - [StfalconImageViewer](https://github.com/stfalcon-studio/StfalconImageViewer) - A simple and customizable Android full-screen image viewer with shared image transition support, "pinch to zoom" and "swipe to dismiss" gestures
-- [chucker](https://github.com/ChuckerTeam/chucker) - 🔎 An HTTP inspector for Android & OkHTTP (like Charles but on device) - More Chucker than Chuck
+- [chucker](https://github.com/ChuckerTeam/chucker) - 🔎 An HTTP inspector for Android & OkHTTP (like Charles but on device)
 - [adb-event-mirror](https://github.com/JakeWharton/adb-event-mirror) - Mirror the touch/key/button events of one device onto one or more other devices in real-time
 - [Pokedex](https://github.com/skydoves/Pokedex) - 🗡️ Android Pokedex using Hilt, Motion, Coroutines, Flow, Jetpack (Room, ViewModel) based on MVVM architecture.
 - [awesome-android-learning-resources](https://github.com/androiddevnotes/awesome-android-learning-resources) - 👓 A curated list of awesome android learning resources for android app developers.